How are jurors chosen?

 Recently, Minnesota Vikings running back Adrian Peterson was indicted on child abuse charges for an incident that occurred while he was disciplining his child.
 According to the Houston Chronicle, the indictment has called attention to the way a jury is selected in the state of Texas, which can either be done at random or under the supervision of a court-appointed commissioner.
 For Peterson’s grand jury hearing, the chief deputy county clerk was tasked with the process of finding jurors.
 As an assistant professor of criminal justice notes, the clerk is considered a work associate of the district attorney, which means he may have been influenced during jury selection.

 The selection process for grand and trial juries operates differently in Minnesota than in Texas, though it is still a crucial part of the justice system.
-Anyone facing a criminal charge is constitutionally granted the right to a fair trial, and choosing the right jurors plays a key role in upholding that right.
+Anyone facing a felony charge is constitutionally granted the right to a fair trial, and choosing the right jurors plays a key role in upholding that right.

 The selection process